 Pro Tip: While you are there, don’t miss the suburb of Port Saplaya, dubbed Little Venice.
 Just jump on the 112 bus and spend an afternoon in this picturesque little port.

 The port city of Antwerp is often overlooked in favor of Brussels, Ghent, and Bruges when visiting Belgium, but that is a big mistake.
 The diamond city of Antwerp has a lovely old center, and is easily explored on foot, especially in spring when the weather invites you to meander through the streets.
-One perfect stretch is to walk from the stunning main train station Antwerp Centraal, all along the pedestrianized shopping drag around the Meir, taking in the Rubens House along the way, to the Grote Markt, the main square surrounded by lovely old buildings.
+One perfect stretch is to walk from the stunning main train station Antwerp Centraal, all along the pedestrianized shopping drag around the Meir, taking in the Rubens House (temporarily closed as of early 2023 — check back before your visit) along the way, to the Grote Markt, the main square surrounded by lovely old buildings.
 Then, architecture-lovers should head straight onto the port for the amazing juxtaposition of old and new, the Zaha Hadid masterpiece that is the Port Authority Building.

-Pro Tip: Mid-March Antwerp celebrates chocolate week, with chocaholics being issued a chocolate pass, detailing walking routes with tastings along the way.
+Pro Tip: In early March, Antwerp celebrates chocolate week, with chocaholics being issued a chocolate pass, detailing walking routes with tastings along the way.
 Several days of all things chocolate take over the entire city.